 ‘Wouldn’t it be better to draw attention to the excellent, compassionate, thought-provoking novels that deal with the reality of violence?”

 And there’s the heart of the matter.
 DOES crime fiction really ‘echo, exaggerate, fetishise and normalise’ what happens to women in the real world’ as Lawless asserts?
 Well, let’s put this under the microscope.

 As far as keywords go, the notion crime fiction ‘echoes, exaggerates, fetishises and normalises’ violence against women in REAL LIFE seem pretty straightforward and common sense.
 After all, violence against women happens in real life, plus it happens in crime fiction.
 The two are inextricably linked.

-Similarly, if crime fiction ‘normalises’real life violence against women, are we to suppose ‘bad’ people write and/or consume exploitative novels, TV and movies?
-If we are, then by the same logic, we must also suppose the people writing and consuming ‘woke’ stuff are by their very nature ‘good’.
+Are we to suppose ‘bad’ people write and/or consume exploitative novels, TV and movies?
+If we are, then by the same logic, we must also suppose the people writing and consuming ‘woke’ stuff are ‘good’.
 This is absurd.

-Erin Kelly, author of the 2017 bestseller He Said/She Said, which deals with the realities of a rape, a court case and its far-reaching after-effects, tweeted in response to news of The Staunch Prize:
+Erin Kelly is author of the 2017 bestseller He Said/She Said, which deals with the realities of a rape and its far-reaching after-effects.
+She tweeted in response to news of The Staunch Prize:

 “Or instead of turning a blind eye to the endemic violence against women and girls (which is really just another way of silencing our stories), we highlight writers who tackle this important subject sensitively and intelligently?”